richardbiely/gaia-ecs/README.md

 Both read and write operations are also accessible via views.
 Check the [iteration](#iteration) sections to see how.

 ### Component presence
 Whether or not a certain component is associated with an entity can be checked in two different ways.
-Either via an instance of a World object or by the means of ***Iterator*** which can be acquired when running [queries](#query).
+Either via an instance of a World object or by the means of ***Iter*** which can be acquired when running [queries](#query).

 ```cpp
 // Check if entity e has Velocity (via world).